 Survival Distribution

-These mintage differences reflect the U.S. Mint’s response to Federal Reserve demand patterns throughout the year.
-The first release typically sees lower numbers as distribution systems adjust to new designs, while mid-year issues often reach peak figures.
+These mintage differences reflect the U.S. Mint’s response to Federal Reserve ordering patterns throughout the year.
+First releases often see lower numbers as distribution systems calibrate to new designs, while mid-year issues can peak higher.
+For context, the entire ATB series averaged far lower mintages than the earlier State Quarters program, which typically ran 200–300 million per design.

-Survival data remains unavailable for these relatively modern quarters.
-Most 2014 coins continue circulating in everyday commerce rather than entering permanent collections.
-Professional grading services have certified only small percentages of each design, insufficient for meaningful survival rate calculations.
+Survival data for circulated examples remains incomplete, as most 2014 coins continue to circulate in everyday commerce.
+Grading services have certified only small percentages of each design, insufficient for meaningful survival rate calculations at this time.

 Also Read: Top 20 Most Valuable Bicentennial Quarter Worth Money List